 From the intersection of MA Route 28 and Main Street in Orleans, follow Route 28 toward Chatham, 2.5 miles.
 Turn left onto Quanset Road and bear right at the fork to stay on Quanset.
 Continue .9 mi to the trailhead on right, just beyond Forest Way.
 There are four or five designated parking spaces at the main trailhead and another one or two spots at a trailhead just up the road on the right.

-This beautiful resource is publicly owned thanks to the vision of Peter and Ruth Fleck and their children.
+This beautiful resource is protected thanks to the vision of Peter and Ruth Fleck and their children.
 In 1993 and 1994, Peter and Ruth generously gifted to OCT two parcels of land totaling 23 acres north and east of Twining’s Pond.
 When Peter and Ruth passed away, their three daughters inherited the remaining family land (6 acres) south of the pond.
 Knowing they never wanted to see this land developed, between 2009 and 2013 the sisters worked with OCT and the town to sell (for well below fair market value) or place conservation restrictions on the last remaining, highly developable lots on the pond.

 Twining’s Pond has excellent water quality, and otters have been spotted swimming along its banks.
 Birds seen and heard on the property include various woodpeckers, chickadees, hooded mergansers, and great horned owls.
 Early morning and late afternoon are good times to find migrating birds in season.
 A few yards off the main trail northwest of the pond is a small Atlantic white cedar swamp—important and locally rare habitat for native wetland shrubs as well as deer, red fox, and numerous songbirds.